 - Ask other people (spouse, family members, and neighbors) for help shuttling kids to activities and supervising them on their “days off.”
 Trade carpooling and kid-watching duties with other parents in your neighborhood.

 - Involve your child when preparing for family trips and activities.
-Depending on her age, she can help you map out driving routes or make a list of the clothing and recreational gear the family will need.
+Depending on their age, your child can help map out driving routes or make a list of the clothing and recreational gear the family will need.

 - Encourage summertime learning.
 Summer outings may present opportunities for your child to learn about history, geography, and nature.
-Look for “teachable moments” and encourage her to listen, read, take photographs, collect postcards, and keep a journal of her adventures.
-This type of learning can boost the self-esteem of a child who struggles in school.
+Look for “teachable moments” and encourage your child to listen, read, take photographs, collect postcards, and keep a journal of their adventures.